malachowiczmarta/Ballet-school-web-page/README.md

-# # Ballet school website
+## Ballet school website

 > I decided to create static website to learn basic html and css.
 This was my first project ever.
-I tried to focus on good practise.

 ## Table of Contents